 You will also learn a little more about other buildings in the city and pass by Alcatraz Island.
 The boat has indoor and outdoor seating.
 There are also restrooms and a seasonal snack bar.

 This is the perfect way to get up close to the famed attraction and learn more about it.
-Find discounted tickets for this cruise on Goldstar.
+Find tickets for this cruise.

 4. Helicopter Tour: Are you looking for something a little more adventurous?
 Wouldn't it be cool to see the Golden Gate Bridge from above?